 It is summer every day on the little red dot and it is important to know how and where you can go to beat the heat.

-One of the best things about living in Singapore is that there are swimming pools all around the island, which means you are simply spoilt for choice when it comes to finding a nice spot to cool off.
+One of the best things about living in this city-state is that there are swimming pools all around the island, which means you are simply spoilt for choice when it comes to finding a nice spot to cool off.
 And several of these public swimming pools come with bells-and-whistles that can rival some of the more popular water parks and resorts—without the hefty price tags attached.
 In fact, calling them public swimming complexes seems terribly mundane and ill-fitting when you learn what they actually have to offer.

 Without further ado, here are 6 of the best (and ridiculously affordable) swimming spots in Singapore.